Anyline/anyline-ocr-flutter-module/README.md

 # Anyline Flutter Plugin

-[Anyline](https://www.anyline.io) is mobile OCR SDK, which can be configured by yourself to scan all kinds of numbers, characters, text and codes.
+[Anyline](https://www.anyline.io) is a mobile OCR SDK, which can be configured by yourself to scan all kinds of numbers, characters, text and codes.

 The plugin enables the connection to the SDK via Flutter.